The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-As an application of Theorem \ref{mai}, we will now consider evolution equations that correspond to (possibly nonlinearly!) interacting relativistic scalar fields on semi-riemannian manifolds.
-To this end, let $(X,\mathsf{g})$ be a smooth semi-riemannian $m$-manifold with an arbitrary signature.
-The corresponding d\rq{}Alembert operator will be written as
+As an application of Theorem~\ref{mai}, we will now consider evolution equations that correspond to (possibly nonlinearly!) interacting relativistic scalar f\/ields on semi-Riemannian manifolds.
+To this end, let~$(X,\mathsf{g})$ be a smooth Lorentzian $m$-manifold.
+The corresponding d'Alembert operator will be written as